ndriqimlahu/simplex-app/README.md

    git clone https://github.com/ndriqimlahu/SimplexApp.git
    ```
 2. Open the repo folder with the Android Studio and click the `MainActivity.java` file.
-3. After that you can run and explore this mobile application with simulator by choosing the `Pixel 2 API 26` device.
+3. After that you can run and explore this mobile application with emulator by choosing the `Pixel 2 API 26` device.

 <!-- USAGE -->